Particular/docs.particular.net/nservicebus/pipeline/features.md

 snippet:FeatureStartupTaskDefinition

-To associate a `FeatureStartupTask` with your feature, using `RegisterStartupTask`.
+To associate a `FeatureStartupTask` with the feature, using `RegisterStartupTask`.

 snippet:FeatureStartupTaskRegistration